AHC30722

 Apply biosecurity measures (Elective)

-Operate specialised machinery and equipment (Elective)
+Operate chemical application machinery and equipment (Elective)

 For further details about each unit of competency please refer to AHC30722 Certificate III in Horticulture.